-Ten-gram GBMF test balls of these three glazes were fired to cone 6 on insight-live.com/glossary/71">porcelain tiles.
+Ten-gram GBMF test balls of these three glazes were fired to cone 6 on porcelain tiles.
 Notice the difference in the degree of melt?
 Why?
-You could just say glaze 2 has more frit and feldspar.
-But we can dig deeper.
-Compare the yellow and blue numbers: Glaze 2 and 3 have much more B2O3 (boron, the key flux for cone 6 glazes) and lower SiO2 (silica, it is refractory).
-That is a better explanation for the much greater melting.
+You could just say glaze 2 has more frit and insight-live.com/material/310">feldspar.
+There is a better explanation, compare these yellow and blue numbers: Glaze 2 and 3 have much more B2O3 (boron, the key flux for cone 6 glazes) and lower SiO2 (silica, it is refractory).
 But notice that glaze 2 and 3 have the same chemistry, but 3 is melting more?
 Why?
 Because of the mineralogy of Gerstley Borate.
-It yields its boron earlier in the firing, getting the melting started sooner.
+It release its boron earlier in the firing, getting the melting started sooner.
 Notice it also stains the glaze amber, it is not as clean as the frit.
-Notice the calculated thermal expansions: The greater melting or #2 and #3 comes at a cost, their thermal expansions are considerably higher, so they will be more likely to craze.
-Which of these is the best for functional ware? #1, G2926B.
+Notice the calculated thermal expansions: The greater melting of #2 and #3 comes at a cost, their thermal expansions are considerably higher, so they will be more likely to craze.
+Which of these is the best for functional ware? #1, G2926B (left).
 Its high SiO2 and enough-but-not-too-much B2O3 make it more durable.
 And it runs less during firing.
 And does not craze.

 Pages that reference this post in the Digitalfire Reference Library:

-Gerstley Borate, GBMF Glaze Melt Fluidity - Ball Test, Does adding boron alone always increase glaze melt?, Click here for case-studies of Insight-Live fixing problems, Glaze Chemistry, Mineralogy, Melt Fluidity, Calculated Thermal Expansion
+Gerstley Borate, GBMF Glaze Melt Fluidity - Ball Test, Does adding boron alone always increase glaze melt?, Click here for case-studies of Insight-Live fixing problems, Glaze Chemistry, Mineralogy, Melt Fluidity, Calculated Thermal Expansion, Fluid Melt Glazes

 This post is one of thousands found in the Digitalfire Reference Database.
 Most are part of a timeline maintained by Tony Hansen.
 You can search that timeline on the home page of digitalfire.com.